CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 The guildmaster is Halia Thornton, a determined and strategic mudblood woman.
 Her aspirations extend beyond mere commerce, and she acts as a de facto governing authority within the town.
 Additionally, Halia is an agent of the Zhentarim, an influential organization aiming to exert clandestine control over the North by means of wealth and influence.
 Halia works progressively to assert her influence in Tuntin and can become a valuable patron to the characters if they avoid conflicting with her.

-Halia is unaware of Mountainmaw Castle's location but has heard rumors that the Redbrands employ a Vermkin minion.
+Halia is unaware of Mountainmaw Castle's location but has heard rumors that the Lavender Lancers employ a Vermkin minion.
 She suggests the Vermkin might hold information about the castle's whereabouts.
-She leverages this information to persuade the characters to help her deal with the Redbrands.
+She leverages this information to persuade the characters to help her deal with the Lavender Lancers.

-**Quest: Halia's Job Offer.** In the event that characters she deems controllable approach her, Halia discloses the Redbrands' disruptive influence in town.
+**Quest: Halia's Job Offer.** In the event that characters she deems controllable approach her, Halia discloses the Lavender Lancers' disruptive influence in town.
 She explains that the ruffians frequently loiter at the Sleeping Giant tap house and have an operational base underneath Tresendar Manor on the town's eastern border.
-She offers the characters 100 gp to eliminate the Redbrand leader, known as Glasstaff, and to secure any correspondence discovered in his quarters.
-Halia keeps her true intentions hidden, as she aims to take over the Redbrand operation herself.
+She offers the characters 100 gp to eliminate the Lavender Lancer leader, known as Glasstaff, and to secure any correspondence discovered in his quarters.
+Halia keeps her true intentions hidden, as she aims to take over the Lavender Lancer operation herself.
 A successful DC 15 Wisdom (Insight) check reveals her ulterior motives.

 #### Joining the Zhentarim

-Should the party successfully eliminate the Redbrand leader, Halia Thornton takes the opportunity to approach specific members of the group and encourages them to consider joining the Zhentarim.
+Should the party successfully eliminate the Lavender Lancer leader, Halia Thornton takes the opportunity to approach specific members of the group and encourages them to consider joining the Zhentarim.
 She engages with those who share the Zhentarim's ambitions, which revolve around the pursuit of wealth and power.
-Even if the party completely dismantles the Redbrand gang, Halia may still make this offer with the intention of fostering allies and informants within the party.
+Even if the party completely dismantles the Lavender Lancer gang, Halia may still make this offer with the intention of fostering allies and informants within the party.
 If a character agrees to join, Halia bestows upon them the title of Fang.

 ### Alderleaf Farm

 Qelline Alderleaf, a wise and practical female halfling aged forty-five, is an astute farmer who seems to be privy to all the town's ongoings.
 She provides hospitable accommodation, offering the characters the option to stay in her hayloft if they prefer not to lodge at the Stonehill Inn.

 **Carp's Tale.** Qelline's ten-year-old son, Carp, is a spirited and curious young halfling.
 Carp is captivated by the idea of becoming an adventurer and shares a fascinating story.
 He mentions that while he was playing in the woods near Tresendar Manor, he stumbled upon a concealed tunnel in a thicket.
-During his discovery, a couple of "big, menacing bandits" emerged from the tunnel, engaging with Redbrands in the vicinity.
+During his discovery, a couple of "big, menacing bandits" emerged from the tunnel, engaging with Lavender Lancers in the vicinity.
 Thankfully, Carp managed to remain concealed from their view, but the situation was precarious.
 Carp believes that the bandits maintain a hidden lair beneath the old manor house.
 He can either guide the characters to the tunnel's entrance or provide them with directions.
-This tunnel leads directly to area 8 in the Redbrand hideout.
+This tunnel leads directly to area 8 in the Lavender Lancer hideout.

 **Quest: Reidoth the Druid.** Qelline and Reidoth, a druid, share a longstanding friendship.
 If Qelline deduces that the characters are in search of specific locations such as Mountainmaw Castle or Tide Echo Cavern, she suggests they visit Reidoth for assistance since he possesses extensive knowledge of the land.
 Qelline informs the characters that Reidoth recently embarked on a journey to the Lumgrove ruins, located just west of the Highmount Wood.
 These ruins are situated approximately fifty miles northwest of Tuntin.
 She provides detailed directions to help the characters locate this place.
 If the party pursues this quest, refer to the "Ruins of Lumgrove" section for further information.